 By now, you have probably realized that consulting requires a more unique (and sometimes hard to describe skill set) than your regular marketing or accounting job.
 So it should come as no surprise that you’ll need to adjust your resume accordingly.

 To help you prepare the most compelling application possible, I’ve broken down the differences between a general resume and one that’ll shine in the consulting world.
-Follow these tips and guidelines, and you’ll craft an application that shows off exactly what consulting firms want to see.
+Follow these tips and guidelines, and you’ll craft an application that shows off exactly what consulting firms want to see so you can land that consulting interview.

 On Any Resume: Include Your Education